What is an Approved Employer?

-As the employer of seasonal workers, approved employers are responsible for organising flights, transport and accommodation for workers, pastoral care, ensuring seasonal workers have access to a minimum average of 30 hours of work per week and monitoring the seasonal workers’ wellbeing.
-Approved employers also have reporting obligations to the Australian Government, such as providing evidence that workers have been employed and paid in accordance with the programme and Australian workplace entitlements.
+As the employer of seasonal workers, Approved Employers are responsible for organising flights, transport and accommodation for workers, ensuring seasonal workers have access to a minimum average of 30 hours of work per week and monitoring the seasonal workers’ welfare and wellbeing.
+Approved Employers also have reporting obligations to the Australian Government, such as providing evidence that workers have been employed and paid in accordance with the program and Australian workplace entitlements.

 How many workers can I have for my first placement?

-The Department of Employment, Skills, Small and Family Business monitors approved employers during each placement to ensure compliance with programme requirements.
-An approved employer’s recruitment cap will be reviewed at the end of the placement taking into account the Department’s monitoring and changes made where appropriate.
+The Department of Education, Skills and Employment monitors Approved Employers during each placement to ensure compliance with programme requirements.
+An Approved Employer’s recruitment cap will be reviewed at the end of the placement taking into account the department’s monitoring and changes made where appropriate.

 If I am deemed unsuccessful during the application process, can I re-submit another application form?

 An Entity may only apply for Approved Employer status twice in any 12 month period from the date of submitting their first application.

 What do I do if I am unable to provide seasonal workers enough work?

 Approved Employers are required to report to the Department of Education, Skills and Employment as soon as they become aware that they are not able to meet their obligation to provide seasonal workers with a minimum average of 30 hours of work per week.
 Approved Employers are required to source appropriate additional work to ensure their obligations to seasonal workers are met.
 Please note that Approved Employers are required to seek approval from the Department of Education, Skills and Employment when sourcing additional work and changing arrangements for seasonal workers.